franklemuchahary/pyspark-bank-term-deposit-subscription-prediction/README.md

-# Team 42 (Team 3) - Mini Project 2: Bank Term Deposit Subscription
+# Team Mini Project: Bank Term Deposit Subscription Prediction

 ## Executive Summary
 This project addressed the challenge of predicting potential subscribers for a bank's term deposit plan.
 The primary goal was to enhance the bank's marketing strategy through data-driven insights.
 We approached this by: